 Goal: The component’s codebase does not share functionality with any other domain (eg via common libraries encoding business logic).

 Hint: Code sharing of components within the same domain can be acceptable to a certain degree.

 Topic Goal: Data is persisted in a way that allows development to scale linearly with the number of components.

 Note: A datastore can be anything that holds data.
 Examples: databases, memcached, file-caching-servers.

 Goal: Ability to change data schemas without the need to coordinate with any other tribe.

-Hint: This is the case if no other component directly accesses the database and any emitted messages are appropriately decoupled from the storage schema.
+Hint: This is the case if no other component directly accesses the database and any messages emitted from the component are appropriately decoupled from the storage schema.

 Goal: Ability to cache db results without danger that the underlying data is modified by another component.

-Hint: This is especially risky when using things such as a shared Memcached instance; ensure keys are appropriately namespaced.
+Hint: This is especially risky when using things such as a shared cache-server; ensure keys are appropriately namespaced.

 Data Access Permission Ownership